 New York Times CEO warns publishers ahead of Apple news launch

-Apple Inc is expected to launch an ambitious new entertainment and paid digital news service on Monday, as the iPhone maker pushes back against streaming video leader Netflix Inc. But it likely will not feature the New York Times Co.

-NEW YORK: Apple Inc is expected to launch an ambitious new entertainment and paid digital news service on Monday, as the iPhone maker pushes back against streaming video leader Netflix Inc. But it likely will not feature the New York Times Co.
+NEW YORK: Apple is expected to launch an ambitious new entertainment and paid digital news service on Monday (Mar 25), as the iPhone maker pushes back against streaming video leader Netflix Inc. But it likely will not feature the New York Times.

 "We tend to be quite leery about the idea of almost habituating people to find our journalism somewhere else," he told Reuters in an interview on Thursday.
 "We’re also generically worried about our journalism being scrambled in a kind of Magimix (blender) with everyone else’s journalism."